jwaliszko/ExpressiveAnnotations/README.md

   * array (comma separated items within square brackets), e.g. `[1,2,3]`,
   * identifier, i.e. names of functions, properties, constants and enums.

+##### <a id="where-syntax-meets-semantics">Where syntax meets semantics</a>

+EA expressions syntax is defined by the grammar shown above.

+Valid expressions must follow not only lexical and syntax level rules, but must have appropriate semantics as well.

+Grammars, as already mentioned, naturally define the language syntax - but not only.
+Grammars in general contribute to the semantics a little, by defining the parse tree - thus denoting the precedence and associativity of operators.
+This being said, it is not just about the legal string being produced - the structure of parse tree corresponds to the order, in which various parts of the expression are to be evaluated.

-Expressions must be valid no only at the lexical and syntax level, but must have appropriate semantics as well.
-In our case, it simply means that all the requirements on the types of the operands must be realized.
+Such contribution to semantics is not enough though.
+Grammar says nothing about the types of operands.
+For the expressions to have valid semantics, all the requirements on the types of operands must be realized as well.

-Prior to execution of an operation, type checks, and eventual type conversions, are made.
+Prior to execution of an operation, type checks and eventual type conversions are made.
 The result type, e.g. of a valid binary operation is, most of the time but not always, the same as the most general of the input types.
 When a binary operation is used then a generalization of operands is performed, to make the two operands the same (most general) type, before the operation is done.
 The order of generalization, from most general to most specific, is briefly described as follows: `string` (generalization done using the current locale) -> `double` -> `int`.
 Also nullable types are more general than their non-nullable counterparts.

-#####<a id="operators-precedence">Operators precedence and associativity</a>
+##### <a id="operators-precedence">Operators precedence and associativity</a>

 The following table lists the precedence and associativity of operators (listed top to bottom, in descending precedence):